swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsurvivalannouncephase.md

 ---

 # OnSurvivalAnnouncePhase
-This event is triggered when survival_announce_phase is triggered
+This event is triggered when survival_announce_phase is triggered.
 ::: tabs
 @tab Lua
 ```lua